 Security analytics tools combine historical analysis and new data to identify anomalies or patterns in user behavior and network traffic.
 Abnormalities in these patterns can be indicative of a potential attack or negligent user behavior, allowing security teams to respond to threats proactively.

-Forensic investigations are crucial for preventing similar incidents from happening in the future.
+Digital forensics are crucial for preventing similar incidents from happening in the future.
 Security analytics tools can help identify threat origin, the specific data or accounts that were compromised, the severity of the attack, and more.
 This information can then be used to make data-driven decisions about future security efforts.

 Cybersecurity analytics can be applied in many ways and by many organizations, including technology companies, insurers, ratings agencies, compliance auditors, and of course, security teams.